redien/reuse-lang/README.md

 Compiler for the Reuse programming language

-       --minimal         Only use the minimal subset language --executable      Compile an executable file
-       --nostdlib        Do not include the standard library --output [FILE]   Write output to FILE
+       --minimal          Source language should be treated as Minimal Reuse --nostdlib         Do not include the standard library --language [LANG]  Target language to compile to.
+                          Can be ocaml or minimal.
+       --output [FILE]    Write output to FILE
 ```

 # Minimal and extended